Summary

 Surgical staplers

-Mechanical staplers are categorized based on their configuration and the specific procedures for which they are designed.
+Mechanical staplers are categorized based on their configuration and intended surgical use.

 |---|---|---|

-The choice between mechanical stapling and hand-sewn suturing depends on the anatomical location, surgeon preference, and the need for speed .
+The choice between mechanical stapling and hand-sewn suturing depends on the anatomical location, surgeon preference, and need for speed.

 Surgical drains and trocars

-Surgical drains are used to remove air, blood, or other fluids from a wound or body cavity to promote healing and prevent complications like hematoma or abscess formation.
+Surgical drains are used to remove air, blood, and other fluids from a wound or body cavity to promote healing and prevent complications such as hematoma or abscess formation.

 Most active (suction) drainage systems use a sharp metal trocar (spike) for placement.